schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: stem

-	.. versionadded:: 2.4.2

 		Index of TrueType stem that this hint is attached to.
 The stems are defined in the custom parameter "TTFStems" per master.

 		For no stem, value is -1.

 		For automatic, value is -2.

 	:type: integer

+	.. attribute:: isTrueType

+	.. versionadded:: 3

+		if it is a TrueType instruction

+	.. attribute:: isPostScript

+	.. versionadded:: 3

+		if it is a PostScript hint

+	.. attribute:: isCorner

+	.. versionadded:: 3

+		if it is a Corner (or Cap, Brush...) component

 :mod:`GSBackgroundImage`